 - shred cheese,

-Take your kids shopping.
+Take your kids shopping

 I don’t like to take my kids to the grocery store.
-I’m not going to lie to you there.
-It’s definitely extra work, whining, and complaining.
-But I do take them to the grocery store occasionally.
-And another great place to take them is a farmer’s market.
+I’m not going to lie to you.
+It’s extra work, whining and complaining.
+But I do take them occasionally.

-There is lots to learn here.
-And get them to help out: “Please go get me green pepper.
+The grocery store provides lots of learning opportunities.
+Get your child to help: ” Please get me green pepper.”
 Or “Why don’t you pick out a new vegetable to try?”

-Grow your own food:
+Grow your food

 - Glue macaroni onto a piece of paper.

-- Building and decorating a gingerbread house.
+- Build and decorate a gingerbread house.

 Conclusion – how to get a picky eater to try new foods

-Make sure there’s no underlying physical cause for the picky eating
+1) Make sure there’s no underlying physical cause for the picky eating

-Follow your roles in the division of responsibility and trust your child to follow theirs.
+2) Follow your roles in the division of responsibility and trust your child to follow theirs.

-What to do next?
-If you want more free tips for picky eaters register for my free training called “How to teach kids to try new foods without yelling, tricking or bribing.”
+For 1-5-year-old picky eaters: If you want more support in getting rid of fights over food and enjoy family mealtime, register below for my free training called “How to teach kids to try new foods without yelling, tricking or bribing.”